US Made Supply

 IWUIC: International Wildland-Urban Interface Code

-The model code for fire-resistant construction in wildfire-prone areas, adopted by states beyond California
+The national model code for fire-resistant construction in wildfire-prone areas

 Overview